The intructable is here,

 My final project is a cape drum machine.
 Literally it is a wearable MIDI for drum machine.
 It is a instrument and toy for introducing drum machine and electronic music to children.

-[ drum machine is an electronic musical instrument designed to imitate the sound of drums, cymbals or other percussion instruments.
+[ A drum machine is an electronic musical instrument designed to imitate the sound of drums, cymbals or other percussion instruments.
 Drum machines are most commonly associated with electronic music genres such as house music, but are also used in many other genres.
 They are also used when session drummers are not available or if the production cannot afford the cost of a professional drummer.
 In the 2010s, most modern drum machines are sequencers with a sample playback (rompler) or synthesizer component that specializes in the reproduction of drum timbres.
 Though features vary from model to model, many modern drum machines can also produce unique sounds, and allow the user to compose unique drum beats and patterns. ]

 Coming back to my project, the interface is a cape.
 When sticking the modules on, the cape can trigger sounds and loop them through GarageBand (a musical software in computer).